danielaegassan/connectome_analysis/docs/index.md

+# connalysis

-# connalysis: General analises of connectomes from a topological perspective
+### General analises of connectomes from a topological perspective

 ## Overview